lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-3.rst

 In the results interface, the central coordinates of all visits are automatically marked on the Coverage map, illustrating how the field was dithered.

 **4.4.
 Obtain the filter distribution.**
-Use the filter function in the table to select each of the *griy* values from the "band" column in turn, and note how many observations there were in each filter.
+Use the filter function in the table to select each of the *gri* values from the "band" column in turn, and note how many observations there were in each filter.
 There should be 5 *g*, 25 *r*, and 12 *i*-band visits.
 Remove the filter constraint before continuing.